mrdominguez/cloudera-manager-cli/README.md

-	      Credentials file: $HOME/.cm_rest (set env variables using colon-separated key/value pairs) -https : Use HTTPS to communicate with CM (default: HTTP) -cm : CM hostname:port (default: localhost:7180, or 7183 if using HTTPS) -m : Method | GET, POST, PUT, DELETE (default: GET) -bt : Body type | array, hash, json (default: hash) -bc : Body content.
+	      Credentials file: $HOME/.cm_rest (set env variables using colon-separated key/value pairs) -https : Use HTTPS to communicate with CM (default: HTTP) -cm : CM hostname:port (default: localhost:7180, or 7183 if using HTTPS) -noredirect : Do not follow redirects
+	 -noauth : Do not add Authorization header
+	 -m : Method | GET, POST, PUT, DELETE (default: GET) -bt : Body type | array, hash, json (default: hash) -bc : Body content.
 Colon-separated list of property/value pairs for a single object (use ~ as delimiter in array properties if -bt=hash)